 Anton Nijholt, University of Twente, The Netherlands

-The aim of this workshop is to look at current (research) activities in BCIs for games, entertainment, and artistic expression and to identify research areas that are of interest for both BCI and HCI researchers as well as for game designers and media artists using BCI for their interactive installations.
+The aim of this workshop is to review current (research) activities in BCIs for games, entertainment, and artistic expression and to identify research areas that are of interest for both BCI and HCI researchers as well as for game designers and media artists using BCI for their interactive installations.
 Hence, in addition to BCI researchers, game designers, artists, and performers are asked to contribute to this workshop with papers, presentations, and demonstrations.

 Topics of the submissions may include, but are not limited to:

-- BCI and Augmented and Virtual Reality
+- BCI, Augmented and Virtual Reality, serious games;

 - The impact of BCI Hackathons on research and applications;